Is There A Doctor I Can See For Help With Depression?

 Next step: Choosing a mental health provider

 Whether you get a referral from your primary care physician or seek out a mental health professional yourself, there are a few different types of providers you might choose from.
-These mental health professionals have either a master’s or doctoral degree and are held to practice standards set by the American Psychiatric Association.
-When it comes to “depression doctors,” here are a few of the most common options.
+These mental health professionals have either a master’s, doctoral, or medical degree and are held to practice standards set by the American Psychiatric Association.
+When looking for “depression doctors,” below are a few of the most common options.
+Note that only psychiatrists are doctors.

-• Psychiatrists are medical doctors who are trained to diagnose and treat mental health disorders, from anxiety and depressive disorders to bipolar disorder and schizophrenia.
+Psychiatrists are medical doctors who are trained to diagnose and treat mental health disorders, from anxiety and depressive disorders to bipolar disorder and schizophrenia.
 They may run physical tests, conduct evaluations, and then create a treatment plan accordingly, which may include psychotherapy, medication, or both.
-Typically, psychiatrists are the only psychology doctors who can prescribe medications for treating depression and other mental health conditions.
-This is because they have completed medical school as part of their education.
+Typically, psychiatrists are the only psychology doctors who can prescribe medications for treating depression and other mental health conditions because they have completed medical school as part of their education.
 A psychiatrist may explain the potential side effects of any medications you are prescribed for depression.
+Do not start, stop, or change how you are taking medication for depression without consulting your doctor.

-• Psychologists are not medical doctors, but they are trained to assist individuals with mental health conditions, including depression, anxiety, bipolar disorder, and substance use disorder.
-Their primary approach is usually to focus on psychology and using evidence-based practices to shift thoughts and behavior through talk therapy.
+Psychologists are not medical doctors, but they are trained to assist individuals with mental health conditions, including depression, anxiety, bipolar disorder, and substance use disorders.
+Their primary approach usually focuses on psychology and uses evidence-based practices to shift thoughts and behavior through talk therapy.

-• Therapists are not medical doctors, and are also trained in assisting individuals with mental health challenges through counseling and talk therapy.
+Therapists are not medical doctors.
+They are also trained to assist individuals with mental health challenges through counseling and talk therapy.
 While all psychologists are therapists, therapists are only psychologists if they also have a doctoral degree.

 What type of help do I need?

 Connecting with a therapist or psychologist is a common starting point for people who may be experiencing a major depressive episode and want to seek the help of a mental health professional.
-Research suggests that talk therapy can be an effective treatment for depression and other conditions, as well as contribute toward preventing relapses, so reaching out to one of these two types of professionals is generally a good first step.
-If they believe you would benefit from connecting with a psychiatrist, they may suggest this and even provide a referral, as there are several medications that may help manage the symptoms of severe depression.
+Research suggests that talk therapy can be an effective treatment for depression and other conditions, as well as contribute toward preventing relapses, so reaching out to one of these two types of professionals may be a helpful first step.
+If they believe you would benefit from connecting with a psychiatrist, they may suggest this option or provide a referral, as several medications may help you manage the symptoms of severe depression.

 Getty/AnnaStills